The Bankrate promise

 2. Look for fees

-Lenders can charge a variety of fees for their loans, and it’s important to be aware of them.
+Lenders can charge various fees for their loans, and it’s important to be aware of them.
 Fees can include those added by your dealership, prepayment penalties and late payment fees.
 Compare the fees attached to any financing options that you’re considering.

-Once you decide what kind of motorcycle loan makes the most sense, you can compare interest rates.
-Make sure to take a close look at the loan’s Annual Percentage Rate, or APR.
+Once you decide what motorcycle loan makes the most sense, you can compare interest rates.
+Take a close look at the loan’s annual percentage rate, or APR.
 The APR will determine how much the lender charges to borrow funds and could add several hundreds or thousands of dollars to the amount you will pay for the motorcycle over the life of the loan.